pdgetrf/arktos-bug-bash/README.md

 server-ca.crt
 ```

 As you can see, there are two users provisioned for this tenant: "admin" and "john". "admin" is the tenant admin, and cluster role and binding are already created for him with full tenant access.
 No access exists yet for the user "john".
-This will be granted by user "admin" as he will. [role_and_binding](./role_and_binding) has a set of sample role and binding for your convenience.
+This will be granted by user "admin" as he will.
+The [role_and_binding](./role_and_binding) folder has a set of sample role and binding for your convenience.
 Add your tenant name in them replacing the "[change me]" part.

 ## Setup KUBECONFIG